tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-26-deep-learning-graphical-models.md

 #### 1. Causal Reasoning

 Here, we try to predict the downstream effects of various factors.
+We ask questions like what is the

 ### Independencies encoded by Bayesian Networks